modmore/docs/en/03_MoreGallery/v1.x/03_Snippets/00_mgGetImages.md

 The amount of images to return ([optionally per page](../Pagination)) when listing images.

+#### &randomLimit

+When using a random sort order, MoreGallery requests all images that match your filters and writes them to the cache.
+It then randomly picks them from the cache file on render.

+On really large galleries, this can slow down performance and increase memory usage.
+In particularly large cases, we've seen the process of loading all results time out or exceed allowed memory, causing it to never write the file.

+To avoid the heaviest hit, the &randomLimit property was introduced in v1.11.1 with a default of 1500 images.
+This means it will only ever grab 1500 images to pick a random one from.
+1500 images equates +- 5 seconds of processing on an initial request, with much improved response times on subsequent requests grabbing `&limit` random images from the cache.
+You can tweak the number to match your scenario if you need more random results or more performance.

 #### &offset

 Indicates starting at what index the results should be returned ([primarily used for paginating results](../Pagination)).